Saturday, April 5, 2025

 Shelf Indulgence Book Club (Adults)

-We’re excited about the new format for our monthly afternoon book club.
-Members will take turns facilitating the discussions.
+Members take turns facilitating the discussions.
 Come and enjoy some literary camaraderie!
 Register to get a free copy of the book, while supplies last.
 Registration begins one month before each scheduled meeting.
-Next up we will discuss HUSBANDS AND LOVERS by Beatriz Williams.
+Next up we will discuss BEAR by Julia Phillips Apr 17 ● 2pm

 * * *